Risks

 - the risk owner

-This all allows tax managers to set the right priorities and take measures timely.
+This allows tax managers to set the right priorities and take measures promptly.

-Managing risk is about making decisions at all levels of an organization, to limit the effect and likelihood of threats happening and to increase the effect and likelihood of opportunities.
+Managing risk is about making decisions at all levels of an organization to limit the effect and likelihood of threats and to increase the effect and likelihood of opportunities.
 It is about taking the right amount of the right risk.

-- Review the categories of VAT risk the company is facing as well as the likelihood of occurrence, its potential impact and mitigation measures
+- Review the categories of VAT risk the company faces, the likelihood of occurrence, its potential impact, and mitigation measures.

 Risk management - strategic objectives